Scimon/p6-Test-HTTP-Server/README.md

 ### clear-events

 Clear the event list allowing the server to be reused in further tests.
+Calling this method will also reset all the indexes on 'returns' in the config files.
+Further requests will start from the first registered resonse.

 ### mime-types